 M: Your descriptions really hit home for me because the themes are ones that you also find in a lot of autism discussions.
 So many autistic experiences are “invisible”, so to speak…like sensory issues and social pragmatics; maybe you see outcomes, sometimes, but not the underlying experiences that are happening.
 Anyway, your discussion of fibromyalgia and proprioception, it’s very moving.

-M: Let’s find some way to make Louie be our friend so we can ask him.
-After watching your video, I was curious: you were diagnosed with fibromyalgia at one point…did that help make sense of the odd sensations?
+M: After watching your video, I was curious: you were diagnosed with fibromyalgia at one point…did that help make sense of the odd sensations?
 It never occurred to me that fibromyalgia could also lead to difficulties with proprioception, but I’m not very educated about it.

 S: I don’t even think I necessarily have fibromyalgia.
 I have unexplained chronic pain and it’s the only category I fit into.